1st Rhode Island Regiment

-The unit went through several reorganizations and name changes, like most regiments of the Continental Army.
-It became known as the "Black Regiment" because it was composed mostly of black enlistees.
-However, there were also some Native Americans.
-It is regarded by some as the first black military unit, because all the enlistees were non-white.
+The unit underwent several reorganizations and name changes, like most regiments of the Continental Army.
+It became known as the "Black Regiment" because it was composed mostly of Black enlistees.
+However, there were also some Indigenous people.
+Some regard it as the first Black military unit because most of the enlistees after 1778 were non-white.

 Regimental history

-Viburnum's Regiment (1775)
+Varnum's Regiment (1775)

-The 1st Rhode Island was initially formed by the Colonial government before being taken into the Continental army.
-The revolutionary Rhode Island Assembly authorized the regiment on 6 May 1775 as part of the Rhode Island Army of Observation.
-The regiment was organized on 8 May 1775 under Colonel James Mitchell Varnum, and was therefore often known as "Varnum's Regiment."
+The 1st Rhode Island was initially formed by the Colonial government before being taken into the Continental Army.
+The revolutionary Rhode Island Assembly authorized the regiment on May 6, 1775, as part of the Rhode Island Army of Observation.
+The regiment was organized on May 8, 1775, under Colonel James Mitchell Varnum and was therefore often known as "Varnum's Regiment."
 It originally consisted of eight companies of volunteers from Kent and Kings Counties.

 Varnum marched the regiment to Roxbury, Massachusetts in June 1775, where it took part in the siege of Boston as part of the Army of Observation.
-It was adopted into the Continental Army by act of Congress on 14 June 1775.
-It was expanded to ten companies on 28 June, and was assigned to General Nathanael Greene's Brigade in General George Washington's Main Army on 28 July.
+It was adopted into the Continental Army by an act of Congress on June 14, 1775.
+It was expanded to ten companies on June 28 and was assigned to General Nathanael Greene's Brigade in General George Washington's Main Army on July 28.
 Greene's Brigade was encamped at Prospect Hill in Somerville.
-General Washington officially took command of the Continental Army upon his arrival in Cambridge, Massachusetts on 3 July 1775.
+General Washington officially took command of the Continental Army upon his arrival in Cambridge, Massachusetts on July 3, 1775.

-The soldiers of Varnum's Regiment had enlisted until the end of 1775, like all others in the Continental Army, and the Regiment was discharged on December 31, along with the remainder of the Army.
+The soldiers of Varnum's Regiment had enlisted until the end of 1775, like all others in the Continental Army, and the regiment was discharged on December 31, along with the remainder of the army.

 9th Continental Regiment (1776)

 The Continental Army was completely reorganized at the beginning of 1776, with many regiments receiving new names and others being disbanded.
 Enlistments were for one year.
-Varnum's Regiment was reorganized with eight companies on 1 January 1776 and re-designated as the 9th Continental Regiment.
+Varnum's Regiment was reorganized with eight companies on January 1, 1776, and re-designated as the 9th Continental Regiment.
 Under Colonel Varnum, the regiment remained near Boston until the British evacuated the city in March.
 It was then ordered to Long Island and took part in the disastrous New York and New Jersey campaign, including the Battle of Long Island and the Battle of Harlem Heights, retreating from New York with the Main Army.
-The Continental Army was reorganized at the end of the year, as was the case in 1775, but soldiers were now given the option of enlisting for "three years or the war", unlike the previous practice of enlisting only until the end of the year.
+The Continental Army was reorganized at the end of the year, as was the case in 1775.
+Still, soldiers were now allowed to enlist for "three years or the war", unlike the previous practice of enlisting only until the end of the year.